TJZine/tzineIMDBProject/README.md

 The second has columns for id, total rating, total rating votes and each rating 1-10 with both percentage of the total votes and vote count for each rating.
 5. I don't believe there is anything missing from the project at the moment.
-The only thing im not 100% sure about is the requirements.txt as its throwing errors related the package not existing.
-I know the packages are working though as the files still run fine.
-I am also not sure if im allowed to use from imports in requirements and having "Tuple" or if im meant to have "typing" or both.